adrianocastro189/stormwind-library/documentation/docs/intro.md

 # Overview

-Stormwind Library is developed in [Lua](https://www.lua.org/) to serve as a framework for building World of Warcraft addons.
+Stormwind Library is a library developed in [Lua](https://www.lua.org/) to serve as a framework for building World of Warcraft addons.

 It basically works as a layer between the addon and the World of Warcraft API so...